The Best Bed Bug Steamer in 2022

-It is also one of the easiest methods because it doesn’t involve any toxic chemicals or pesticides that could harm you or your children.
-Plus, bed bugs can and have developed resistance to chemical insecticides, making steam the best choice to kill bed bugs.
+Plus, studies have shown bed bugs can and have developed resistance to chemical insecticides, making steam the best choice to kill these pests.

 If you have a steamer for clothing, you can use this to help eradicate bed bugs.
 But there are also heavy duty steam cleaners that will make your life so much easier, and you can use them for chemical free cleaning all around your home.

 Either way, hot water has to heat to boiling point (212°F) to create steam.
-So whether you choose to use a handheld steamer or an industrial bed bug steamer (or anything in between) steam is an effective bed bug treatment.
+So whether you choose to use a handheld steamer or an industrial steamer (or anything in between) steam is an effective bed bug treatment.

 So, that’s why I put together this blog post full of top picks as well as buying guides with information about each type of steamer so you’ll know exactly what option will work best for you and your needs.